Klasse-Digitale-Grafik/tutorials/GoLive.md

 - [CSS code validator](https://jigsaw.w3.org/css-validator/)
 - [Check for broken links](https://validator.w3.org/checklink)

-### Minify CSS and JS `speed`
-You want to organize your code files in a way that is best readable for human beings.
-However, that might cost additional file weight.
-Consider minifying (or uglifying) your code before shipping it.

 ### Browsers and devices `debug`
 Visit your website with different browsers on different devices.
 The minimum you will have to do is:
 - Chrome on desktop